Hijabi Artist Channels Beyoncé For Debut Of Her 'Resistance Music' And Video

 Haydar will release an album this year with more songs that focus on love and inclusiveness.

 Noor Wazwaz is an NPR news assistant.
+She produced this story for broadcast.